keptn/lifecycle-toolkit/docs/docs/guides/evaluations.md

 or check for other problems in your infrastructure.
 It can be defined to run before or after your software is deployed.

-When an evaluation is run pre-deployment, the deployment is kept in a pending state until the evaluation passes with a successful result.
+When a pre-deployment evaluation is run, by default, the deployment is kept in a pending state until the evaluation passes with a successful result.